Explore the pros, cons, and use cases for this growing blockchain.

 BNB Smart Chain (formally known as Binance Smart Chain and often referred to simply as BSC) is a general-purpose standalone blockchain with smart contract support launched in 2020.
 It is heavily based on Ethereum and, as a result, enables developers to port tokens and dApps with relative ease over to BSC.
 Transactions on BSC are paid for with the native token, BNB (formerly called Binance Coin).

-BSC is considered relatively fast due to its short block time of three seconds, is considered quite cheap to use compared to some alternatives, and is even arguably somewhat energy efficient.
+BSC is considered relatively fast due to its short block time of three seconds, relatively cheap to use compared to some alternatives, and arguably somewhat energy efficient.
 While it’s easy to look at BSC as just an Ethereum fork, it has proven itself useful to many cryptocurrency users and, as such, has begun to foster an excellent ecosystem of projects and tokens that are increasingly active.
 Even many NFT projects are finding a home on BSC due to the ability to deploy a project inexpensively while affording your users' cheap transactions or minting.

 Drawbacks of Using BNB Smart Chain